 1 cup brown sugar

-1 cup Crisco
+1 cup Crisco (or shortening)

-Confectioners’ sugar (for topping)
+Confectioners’ sugar (for dusting)

 Instructions